All Episodes

 They actually use these words with business partners and clients.

-Oh okay, which is nervous.
+Oh, okay, which is disturbing.

-And it's even more disturbing because the experts so-called that they had to investigate it, didn't seem to understand the simple fact you need a password to get into our GitHub.
+And it's even more disturbing because the experts, so-called, that they had to investigate it didn't seem to understand the simple fact: you need a password to get into our GitHub.

 It is private.